Personal pronouns in Romanian

 Here is the pronunciation of the Romanian personal pronouns.

-How to pronounce the personal pronouns in the Nominative case
+How to express the personal pronouns in the Nominative case

 He is (long form)